scala/docs.scala-lang/_sips/sips/2017-09-20-opaque-types.md

 appropriate for differentiating various `String` values).

 One appropriate solution to the above problem is to create case classes which wrap `String`.
-This works, but incurs a small runtime overhead (for every `String` in the previous system we also allocate a wrapper, or a "box").
+This works, but incurs a runtime overhead (for every `String` in the previous system we also allocate a wrapper, or a "box").
 In many cases this is fine but in some it is not.

 Value classes, a Scala feature proposed in [SIP-15], were introduced to the language to offer classes that could be inlined in some